cognitedata/inso-bootstrap-cli/README.md

 ### Packaging

 1. Every `OWNER/READ` pair of CDF groups is configured with the same package of scopes:
-   - Two Raw DBs (one for staging, one for state-stores).
+   - Two RAW DBs (one for staging, one for state-stores).
    - One dataset (for all CDF resource types, as capabilities are not restricted)
    - `OWNER` groups can be configured with additional shared access to scopes of other CDF groups.
    - This allows users (or apps) working on a Use-Case (`uc`):